These lemon cupcakes are bursting with lemon flavor! They are moist, light, and made with fresh lemons rather than extracts and flavorings.

 - Margarita cupcakes (These are like grown-up lemon cupcakes.)

 - 1 3/4 cups cake flour not self-rising

 - 1/2 teaspoon salt

-- 2 teaspoons meyer lemon zest
+- 2 tablespoons lemon zest zest from about 2 lemons

 - 1/4 cup unsalted butter room temperature